growerp/growerpuntil20220814/README.md

   - flutter run -d chrome

 # Introduction.
-GrowERP Admin Flutter frontend component for Android, IOS and Web using https://flutter.dev This application is build for the beta version of flutter, you can find the installation instructions at: https://flutter.dev/docs/get-started/web
+GrowERP Admin Flutter frontend component for Android, IOS and Web using https://flutter.dev This application is build for the master version of flutter, you can find the installation instructions at: https://flutter.dev/docs/get-started/web

 Although all screens work on IOS/Anderoid/Web devices however a smaller screen will show less information but it is still usable.